LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 attributes.
 In addition to the synchronization and logging attributes, each instance of Block also has :

-- A few attributes managing its execution (target looping frequency, niceness, flag for displaying the achieved looping frequency, pausability).
+- A few validated public properties managing its execution (target looping frequency, niceness, flag for displaying the achieved looping frequency, pausability, and whether it supports image Links).
+Their private backing attributes are implementation details and should not be assigned directly by children Blocks.
 - A few buffers storing values needed for trying to achieve and displaying the looping frequency.
 - A name, given by a :obj:`classmethod` to ensure it is unique.